ikolith/citatel/docs/_pages/rules_and_resources/npc_creation.md

 ---
 title: NPC Creation
+toc: True
 ---

 NPCs are described mechanically in the same way that a player is described, so NPC generation doesn't differ much from character creation.
 NPCs meant for combat are not very different from NPCs not meant for combat.
 NPCs can be generated a variety of ways, there can be simple NPCs with a couple of stats and basic weapons and there can be NPCs like Legions which have a whole unique process for generation.
 In this doc I'm going to focus on creating enemies for addition to the NPC .csv, but the same ideas can be used to create NPCs on paper or in some other system.
 When generating and using NPCs, you should always leave room for improvisation.
 Like any other system, this system should aid improvisation and spontaneity.

-## Why randomized stats?
-When should I randomize stats?
-When should I randomize anything that has to do with an NPC?
+## Why randomize?

-Sometimes we roll for some scores, HP, possessions, etc. when generating enemies.
-This is to introduce another layer of unpredictablility.
+Sometimes we roll dice to determine an NPCs, HP, possessions, etc. This is to introduce another layer of unpredictablility.
 Most players will, intentionally or not, quickly figure out how much HP a mob normally has after a couple of fights.
-This is to make mobs and fights a bit less predictable but it also allows the DM in certain sorts of games to make a mob die faster or slower if it would make the story better.
-It gives you plausible deniability.
-The randomized stats and inventory contents are there to do some work for you.
-If what is suggested doesn't make sense don't use it.
+Randomization is used to make NPCs a bit less predictable.
+Templated randomization is there to do some work for the DM and speed up NPC generation.
+If the result of randomization doesn't make sense in the context of the game, don't use it.
 If you think the fight or story would be better if an NPC had or did not have something, just give it to them.
-At every point randomization and generators should make your life easier but they shouldn't be deferred to over your own judgment about the situation.
+At every point randomization and generators should make your life easier.
+DMs shouldn't defer to them over their own judgment about a situation.
-Also, most everything carries money, bandages, etc., that shouldn't be specified.
+Most NPCs will carry things like money, bandages, etc. That sort of thing does not necessarily need to be specified.

 ### What should stats feel like?